The Nyadire Connection maintains many ongoing programs, focused on Health, Orphans, and Education and Relationships:

 Volunteers stay in clean brick houses with beds, bathrooms, occasional running water, spotty electricity, and new friends!
 Teams eat together in a main dining room and the food is prepared by nurses from the hospital who care for us during our stay.
 We have daily devotions as a group.
 During the day, however, larger teams will split into smaller groups doing different projects.

-We generally require monthly team training sessions, but are developing new ways to do this for people who are not from the Pittsburgh area.
-Immunizations are required and typically offered by County health clinics.
+We require a series of team training sessions in person or via Zoom.
+Immunizations are required and typically offered by county health clinics.
 Team members are also required to take anti-malarial medication.

-Expect airfare cost to range from $1,500-$2,200 depending on the season.
-Land costs are between $500-700 per person and include lodging, transportation, food, and other fees.
-An optional excursion to a safari park is extra.
+Expect airfare costs to range from $1,700-$2,400 depending on the season.
+Land costs are $650 per person and include lodging, transportation, visas, food, and other fees.
+An optional excursion to a safari park is extra as well as travel health insurance.

-TNC organizes three or four team trips each year.
-Contact email@example.com for an application.
+TNC typically organizes three or four team trips each year.
+If you are interested, please contact Molly Michael at firstname.lastname@example.org, and you can also print an application and email it to her.
 If you do not have a passport, please apply for one right away.
 Visas will be purchased in Zimbabwe upon arrival at the airport.